chapmancbVCU/chappy-php-starter/docs/user_service.md

 }
 ```

-The `toggleResetPassword` function manages the user's `inactive` and `login_attempts` fields and returns true if a password reset E-mail should be sent.
+The `toggleResetPassword` function manages the user's `reset_password` field and returns true if a password reset E-mail should be sent.
 The `sendWhenSetToResetPW` function creates an event for sending the E-mail only if `$shouldSendEmail` is true.
-For example, when the administrator removes the `inactive` status for a user.
+For example, when the administrator removes the `reset_password` status for a user.

 <br>